Observation of resonant monopole-dipole energy transfer between Rydberg atoms and polar molecules

-RET, or FRET (F\"orster RET), which relies on long-range electric multipole interactions~\cite{perrin1927fluorescence, kallmann1929on, perrin32theory,forster1946energy}, has been studied in cold dilute gases with Rydberg-Rydberg~\cite{vanDitzhuijzen2008spatially, ravets2014coherent, deLeseleuc2017optical}, Rydberg--polar-molecule~\cite{zhelyazkova2017electrically,jarisch2018state,zou2022probing,patsch2022rydberg,zhu2025probing}, and molecule--molecule~\cite{yan2013observation, christakis2023probing} interactions.
-Beyond dipolar interactions, RET can also be associated with higher-order multipoles moments, as evident, e.g., from observations of FRET due to dipole-quadrupole couplings~\cite{gallagher80resonant, deiglmayr2014observation, maineult2016dipole}.
-There is currently growing interest in RET between Rydberg atoms and polar ground-state molecules since the hybridization of these two platforms for quantum information processing, through resonant long-range exchange interactions, would allow rotational states in the molecules to be exploited, e.g., as long-coherence-time quantum memories with initialization or readout through the atoms~\cite{wang22enriching, zhang22quantum}.
+FRET (F\"orster RET), which relies on the interaction between electric dipole transition moments~\cite{perrin1927fluorescence, kallmann1929on, perrin32theory,forster1946energy}, has been studied in cold dilute gases with Rydberg-Rydberg~\cite{vanDitzhuijzen2008spatially, ravets2014coherent, deLeseleuc2017optical}, Rydberg--polar-molecule~\cite{zhelyazkova2017electrically,jarisch2018state,zou2022probing,patsch2022rydberg,zhu2025probing}, and molecule--molecule~\cite{yan2013observation, christakis2023probing} interactions.
+Beyond dipolar interactions, RET can also be associated with higher-order multipole transition moments, as evident, e.g., from observations of RET due to dipole-quadrupole couplings~\cite{gallagher80resonant, deiglmayr2014observation, maineult2016dipole}.
+There is currently growing interest in RET between Rydberg atoms and polar ground-state molecules since the hybridization of these two platforms for quantum information processing, through resonant exchange interactions, would allow, e.g., rotational states in the molecules to be exploited as long-coherence-time quantum memories with initialization or readout through the atoms~\cite{wang22enriching, zhang22quantum}.